maclover7/elections2022/README.md

 ##### Generate race results

 Before election day, update the `races` array in `config.json`.
-There should be one array per tracked race, with the first field as a race ID of your selection, followed by the sheet name of the race in the `detail.xls` file provided by the county.
+There should be one array per tracked race, with the first field as a race name of your selection, followed by the race ID number utilized in the Clarity election system.

 On election day, run `download-results-race.js` to download results for the tracked races.

 ##### Generate race map